Messages in the Colors of the Rainbow

 Green, the middle color of the rainbow is the color of growth—reproduction, renewal, restoration.
 It signifies progress in all areas of our lives, including health and wealth.
 The more we grow, the more we affect growth in others.

-Often, our growth motivates others to persevere through their periods of barrenness.
-We become the rainbow in their cloud when we inspire their hopes and dreams.
+Often, our growth promotes us to become the rainbow in other people's cloud when we inspire their hopes and dreams.
 The proof of personal growth is intentional influence on the growth, beauty and wisdom in the lives of other individuals.

 5. Blue: Color of Peace

-(Hear Chaplain's song in video at the end of this article.)
+(Please listen Chaplain's Rainbow Inspiration video at the end of this article.)

 In her later years, my grandmother developed a bent posture.
 It bothered me so much that once, I asked her to try straightening up.